Test shows bone fracture glue provides stronger fixation than dental filler

 The results offer a possible bone-setting alternative to plates and other hardware, the researchers report in the journal Advanced Functional Materials.

-, Professor of at KTH, says that the new adhesive patch is biocompatible and provides bonding strength that exceeds commercially available dental bonding adhesive by 55 percent.
+, Professor of Fiber and Polymer Technology at KTH, says that the new adhesive patch is biocompatible and provides bonding strength that exceeds commercially available dental bonding adhesive by 55 percent.

 The technique also provides the best yet solution to the difficult challenge of fixing a patch to a wet surface without it migrating from the injury site, he says.

 "We have finally managed to identify a surgically-realizable adhesive to fix bone fractures,” Malkoch says.
 “The chemistry, materials and methodology we used result in extraordinary adhesion and fixation to the wet bone, which in most cases is incredibly difficult.”